ea1het/local_hybrid_ai/docs/a2aknowledge.md

 Public stack selectors are numeric `0` through `7`.
 Internal identities such as `stack7` remain machine/manifests data and are not alternate public selectors.

 `upgrade adopt` records existing runtime identities without pulling or restarting.
-Normal selection requires a qualified executor. `--force` is only an explicit administrator qualification bypass when a deterministic mutation recipe exists; it does not bypass target, digest, policy, stale-plan, recovery, READY, VERIFY or consumer gates.
+Exactly three components (`platform-foundation`, Stack4 `runner`, Stack6 `sandbox`) are non-selectable by manifest default; every other component is selectable by default.
+An administrator can override the effective classification in either direction with a persistent, installation-owned override (`upgrade selectable ... enable|disable|clear`), independent from the Git-tracked manifest; it does not bypass target, digest, policy, stale-plan, recovery, READY, VERIFY or consumer gates, and apply still requires the component to have a manifest-declared mutation recipe.
 Compatibility seams used by status/tests remain intentional unless a concrete functional change removes their consumers.

 ## Security invariants